SteffenKriewald/4learners_R/README.md

     └───notebooks_and_scripts
     │   └───_img
     │   │   │...           # rendered images are placed here
-    │   │...               # find all R scripts and notebooks here │
+    │   │...               # find all R scripts and notebooks for the workshop here │
     │README.md
     │
     └───src
-        │...               # here go the code snippets and scripts └───_solutions
+        │...               # auxiliary code snippets and scripts └───_solutions
             │...           # solutions for coding challenges (don't cheat yourself ;-))